-Darrell currently serves as the President and Chief Executive Officer of Ace Aeronautics, LLC (ACE) that is headquartered in Huntsville, Alabama.
-In addition, he serves as the President of one of the GAS wholly owned subsidiary companies named Apache Enterprises, LLC, a Dallas-based company specializing in the design and manufacture of aircraft structures and lighting solutions for military and commercial aircraft.
+Darrell currently serves as the President and Chief Executive Officer of Ace Aeronautics, LLC (ACE) that is headquartered in Guntersville, Alabama.
+In addition, he serves as the President of Aerospace and Technical Support Service.
+(ATSSi), located in Huntsville, Alabama, a wholly owned subsidiary company of Ace Aeronautics that specializes in airworthiness qualification support to the U.S. Army and Original Equipment Manufacturers (OEM) and government relations and contracting.

 Outside of his career, Darrell was an active drag boat racer from 2006 until 2011 piloting his Pro Modified hydroplane drag boat at speeds up to 180mph.
 Additionally, he loves to golf, and is an avid fisherman.
 Darrell enjoys spending time with his wonderful wife and two talented children.